esciencecenter-digital-skills/medical-image-processing/learners/reference.md

 <h5 id="Registration">registration</h5>
 Registration
-: Image gegistration is a process by which different images of the same object are aligned on the same coordinate system.
-This process usually required transformation of at least one of the images.
+: Image registration is a process by which different images of the same object are aligned on the same coordinate system.
+This process usually requires transformation of at least one of the images.
 In an example where one image was taken with a patient lying face down and the other image with the patient face up, one of the images will have to be flipped about 180 degrees to register the images.

 <h5 id="sinogram">Sinogram</h5>